-For visitor's information, go to Five-Islands-Lighthouse on Facebook.
+For local information, go to Five-Islands-Lighthouse-Park website.

 View No Ka Oi Drone Video - Bass River & Five Islands Lighthouses, Nova Scotia, Canada